 All green vegetables are nutritious and healthy, but broccoli is a true superfood.
 It's rich in nutrients and is thought to have many enticing health benefits.
-These include promoting eye health, improving the functioning of the immune system and reducing inflammation and oxidative damage.
-They may also include improving the condition of arteries damaged by diabetes and reducing the risk of some forms of cancer.
+These include promoting eye health, improving the functioning of the immune system, and reducing inflammation and oxidative damage.
+They might also include improving the condition of arteries damaged by diabetes and reducing the risk of some forms of cancer.

-Broccoli’s health benefits are even more attractive now that researchers have bred a new form of the vegetable that they call “super broccoli”.
-This new variety of broccoli contains a much higher level of glucoraphanin than regular broccoli.
+Broccoli’s health benefits may be even more attractive now that researchers have bred a new form of the vegetable that they call “super broccoli”.
+This form of broccoli contains a much higher level of glucoraphanin than the regular vegetable.
 Glucoraphanin is converted into sulforaphane when we chew or chop broccoli.
 Sulforaphane is the chemical that is thought to be responsible for many of the vegetable's benefits.

 Nutrients in Broccoli

 Broccoli of any kind is rich in nutrients.
-Raw broccoli is an excellent source of vitamins C and K. In fact, one cup of fresh broccoli contains more than 100% of our daily requirement for these nutrients.
+The raw vegetable is an excellent source of vitamins C and K. In fact, one cup of fresh broccoli contains more than 100% of our daily requirement for these nutrients.
 Broccoli is a good source of vitamin A in the form of beta-carotene, which our bodies change into the type of vitamin A that we need.
 In addition, the vegetable contains folate (vitamin B9) and other vitamins.

-Broccoli is also a good source of manganese and contains useful amounts of other minerals, including potassium, magnesium, calcium and iron.
+Broccoli is also a good source of manganese.
+It contains useful amounts of other minerals, including potassium, magnesium, calcium, and iron.
 It provides us with dietary fiber and some protein in addition to vitamins and minerals.
-Broccoli is low in fat, sugars, calories and sodium.
+Broccoli is low in fat, sugars, calories, and sodium.
 Like all plants, it doesn’t contain cholesterol.

 Our bodies convert the beta-carotene in broccoli into vitamin A, which is necessary to make the visual pigments.
 These pigments are located in light-sensitive cells in the retina, which is found at the back of the eyeball.
-The retina sends a signal to the brain when its light-sensitive cells and their pigment are stimulated.
+The retina sends a signal to the brain when the cells and their pigment are stimulated by light.
 The brain then creates the image that we see.

-Two additional nutrients in broccoli are lutein and zeaxanthin, yellow pigments in the carotenoid family which also collect in the retina.
+Two additional nutrients in broccoli are lutein and zeaxanthin, yellow pigments in the carotenoid family that also collect in the retina.
 These pigments aren't involved in vision but instead absorb high-energy blue and ultraviolet light.
-This absorption stops the light from damaging the retina.
-Zeazanthin may help prevent age-related macula degeneration (AMD).
-The macula is a spot on the retina which provides the most detailed vision and is the site where zeaxanthin collects.
+This absorption is thought to prevent the light from damaging the retina.
+Zeazanthin may help to prevent age-related macula degeneration (AMD).
+The macula is a spot on the retina that provides the most detailed vision and is the site where zeaxanthin collects.

 Broccoli and other cruciferous vegetables have sulfur-containing chemicals called glucosinolates in their cells.
+(Glucoraphanin is a type of glucosinolate.)
 When the vegetables are chewed or chopped, an enzyme named myrosinase is released from the plant cells.
 This enzyme converts the glucosinolates into isothiocyanates, which have been shown to fight cancer in laboratory cell cultures and lab animals.
 Isothiocyanates may or may not work the same way inside the human body.

 The evidence for broccoli's benefit with respect to cancer is best described as "mixed".
 It's definitely intriguing, though.
 There's enough supportive evidence to make further research worthwhile.